Cognigy/Documentation/contribution/linter.md

    ```bash
    cd path/to/your/repository
    ```
-4. Run Vale Linter by using one of the following commands:
+4. Run the Vale linter by using one of the following commands:

      - To lint a specific file, run: